Monument record 1160/43 - Temple Bar cemetery

 {10} Three articulated human skeletons revealed in trench; detailed descriptions given.
 No grave cuts were observed and no firm dating evidence was obtained.
 Systematic recovery was not possible and the recovered bone may include intrusive material from elsewhere.
 Up to two further skeletons were possibly present in the collapsing trench sides.
 Remains of an ironstone block rough coursed wall exposed along the north side of the trench, the top of which just underlay the existing kerbstone.
 The wall base was not identified.

 {11} The tombstone may be the only example of its kind in England.
 It contains a Hebrew inscription, said to be in memory of a Rabbi.
-The tombstone at present is a large fragment of the original whole, compirsing the top right hand corner.
+The tombstone at present is a large fragment of the original whole, comprising the top right hand corner.
 The original was obviously of good quality and would have been almost square in form.
 The inscription is deeply incised and the stone has a decorative edge.

 {12} No further details; attached to A.Stirland's report.